 Don’t waste time with descriptive or ambiguous wording.
 Use simple and specific language without using generic terms or industry jargon.
 Ideally, the statement should be easy to ready for anyone, whether that’s your customers or employees.

 Think about your mission statement from multiple perspectives.

 In order for your mission statement to be successful, it needs to be inclusive.
 Yes, it’s important to be specific, but it shouldn’t be so precise that it limits your organization’s growth.
 Nike does this with their mission statement:

 “To bring inspiration and innovation to every athlete* in the world. *If you have a body, you are an athlete.”

-Your real estate mission statement is an important starting point for both internal and external communication.
-If you don’t have one, or just haven’t updated yours in a while, now is a great time to do so to set yourself apart from the competition.
+Your real estate mission statement is an important starting point for exceptional internal and external communication.
+If you don’t have one, or just haven’t updated yours in a while, now is a great time to set yourself apart from the competition.

-At Milesbrand, we help real estate developers create an amazing customer experience through our branding and marketing.
-Contact us today to learn more about how we can take you from land to brand.
+At Milesbrand, we help home builders and real estate developers create amazing customer experiences through our award-winning branding and marketing.
+Contact us today to learn more about how we can take you from land to brand!